jimpalompa/OpenCore-Asus-Z170i-Pro-Gaming/README.md

 <sup>_* The only difference between these layouts is that layout99.xml has the key MaximumBootBeepValue, value 64.
 It also has the key DspFunction2 with various other keys and values._</sup>

 ## What works?
-Everything except sleep works.
-Wifi and bluetooth (by replacing the internal Qualcomm Atheros QCNFA364A), iGPU acceleration, HDMI audio, wake up from display sleep.
+Almost everything works.
+Wifi and bluetooth (by disabling and replacing the internal Qualcomm Atheros QCNFA364A), iGPU acceleration, dual displays, HDMI audio, ~~wake up from display sleep~~.
 Ethernet, all USB ports (only the internal USB 2.0 Header is disabled), all Audio ports.
-AirDrop, Handoff, iMessage, FaceTime and other iServices.
+AirDrop/Handoff/Continuity, iMessage, FaceTime and other iServices.

 ## Known issues
+- [ ] Dual displays works kinda glitchy.

+<sup>_Main display is HDMI.
+Secondary display is DisplayPort.
+I need to unplug one display and then re-plug it before both displays gets recognized.
+Perhaps a deep dive in the [Intel iGPU patching](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/intel-patching/) guide will solve issue?_</sup>

+- [x] TRIM during boot takes a long while if it's activated.

+<sup>_Samsung SSD's are not macOS TRIM-supported.
+Fixed by setting key SetApfsTrimTimeout to 0.
+Build now boots instantaneously._</sup>

 - [ ] Sleep does not work.

 <sup>_Without a dGPU, sleep does not work.
 This build will never sleep though.
 Perhaps a deep dive in the [fixing sleep](https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html) guide will solve issue?_</sup>